umbraco/UmbracoDocs/umbraco-cms/tutorials/editors-manual/working-with-content/rich-text-editor.md

 1. Select the text that will form the hyperlink.
 2. Click the **Insert/Edit Link** button to open the link properties slide-out menu.
-3. In the **Link** field, enter the text mailto: followed by the email address you wish to link to.
+3. Enter the text `mailto:` followed by the email address you wish to link to in the **Link** field.
 For example, `mailto:contact@umbraco.com`.
-4. In the **Link Title** field, enter the text that will be shown as a pointer to the link.
+4. Enter the text that will be displayed as the link title in the **Link Title** field.
-5. In the **Target** field, select the target window/frame to open the link in a new window or tab.
+5. Select the target window/frame to open the link in a new window or tab in the **Target** field.
 6. Click **Submit**.

 ![Link to an Email Address in Umbraco](images/Link-to-Email-Address-v11.png)